 Soak it for at least 15 minutes (sometimes overnight) and then wash it gently with a brush to loosen all the stuck matter.
 Add soap and continue to wash off all the food that remains.

 If further scrubbing is needed, use a fine powder cleanser such as Bon Ami or Barkeepers Friend.
-Add to form a paste and rub with a in a circular motion.
+Add water to form a paste and rub with a soft cloth in a circular motion.
 DO NOT USE oven cleaners or cleansers with chlorine bleach.
-DO NOT USE .
+DO NOT USE steel wool.
 If further scrubbing is needed, nylon scrubbing pads are safe to use.

-If you still have stubborn black residue, and soaking it overnight did not work, Cuisinart® Chef’s Classic™ recommends “adding to a depth of one inch in the pan, with a tablespoon of (a non-lemon product).
+If you still have stubborn black residue, and soaking it overnight did not work, Cuisinart® Chef’s Classic™ Stainless steel pot recommends “adding soapy water to a depth of one inch in the pan, with a tablespoon of dishwasher detergent (a non-lemon product).
 Bring to a boil, reduce heat and simmer for 15 minutes.
-Let cool in the pan, then drain and .
-Loosen the residue with a or plastic spatula.
+Let cool in the pan, then drain and rinse.
+Loosen the residue with a sponge or plastic spatula.
 Repeat if necessary. “

 Always rinses well and dry your pots.
 Following this method will keep your pots and pans shiny for as long as you own them but if you want to make your life easier, here are some things you can do to prevent staining in the first place:

 1. Start with low heat for one or two minutes before adding foods.
 In other words, let the pan heat to the proper temperature, but make sure that the flame is not too high.
 Speeding the process will only stain the outside of the pan.
 If the oil starts to smoke immediately after you add it to the pan, it means the pan was too hot.